safedep/docs.safedep.io/docs/cloud/quickstart.md

 # Quick Start

+:::info
-> SafeDep Cloud provides a control and data aggregation service on top of security tools like [vet](https://github.com/safedep/vet).
-Learn more about the [concepts](concepts)
+SafeDep Cloud provides a control and data aggregation service on top of security tools like [vet](https://github.com/safedep/vet).
+:::info

 SafeDep cloud allows `vet` users to connect and report its findings to a central location (SafeDep Cloud).
 Subsequently, users of the service can perform various tasks such as